aws-samples/emr-on-eks-benchmark/delta-perf/README.md

 ### Configure cluster with Amazon Web Services

 #### Prerequisites
-  - A RDS instance for creating an external Hive Metastore
+  - A RDS instance for creating an external Hive Metastore, if Glue Catalog is not accessible
   - An EMR on EKS virtual cluster for running the benchmark
   - Read and write to an S3 bucket from EMR on EKS
   - A S3 bucket to store the TPC-DS data.